 Irrespective of all its health benefits, if you cross the limit of consumption, broccoli can bring about some side effects.
 Most of the time the side effects will not be serious.

 It is very important that you eat fresh vegetables during pregnancy.
 Buying broccoli can be really tricky.
 Simply follow these tips which will help you select fresh and healthy broccoli:

 There are many recipes in which you can use broccoli.
 Some of the interesting ways to eat broccoli are:

 Bright and green broccoli is as good to look at as it is to eat.
 It is one of the healthiest vegetables available in the market today.
 You need to be very careful what you eat during your pregnancy.
-There are many food items that you should consciously include (Best Energy Foods During Pregnancy) and many food items that you should consciously avoid (8 Indian Foods That Can Be Dangerous During Pregnancy).
-For a more detailed month wise diet tips, refer to our articles on foods to eat and avoid during First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth and Ninth month of pregnancy.
+There are many food items that you should consciously include in your diet.
+Read about the best energy foods to have during pregnancy here. and Many food items that you should consciously avoid.
+To know the 8 Indian foods that are dangerous during pregnancy Read here.

 Yes it can.
 It is rich in fiber.
 This can irritate your bowels or even cause gas.

 It is not recommended to eat broccoli when you are on certain medications.
 The vitamins can interfere with the effectiveness of the medicines.
 Consult your doctor before you add broccoli to your regular pregnancy diet.

 The green variety is always a healthier choice.
 Broccolis change color as they mature.
 So, the yellow ones are not as fresh as the green ones.